annabatki/android-tutorial-bitrise/index.md

 A UI test is really useful if you want to skip physical testing by clicking through the UI and this is one of the best methods to check what happens on the screen for example when you tap a button.

-First of all, start the test "record".
+1. Start the test "record".

 ![record](images/uitest/Run_and_Menubar_0.png)

-Now select the device to run the recording on.
+2. Select the device to run the recording on.
 (Here, a previously set up emulator is selected.)

 ![emu](images/uitest/Select_Deployment_Target_and_activity_main_xml_-_project_-____Desktop_androidtutor_project_1.png)

-Then click Add Assertion.
+3. Click Add Assertion.

 ![addassertion](images/uitest/Record_Your_Test_2.png)

 You will see now how the app is launched on the device and after loading, the screen of the app will show.
 This is an interactive "screenshot" where you can click on the "testable" object.

-Select the only thing available: the `Hello World` TextView on the screen to check if its content is `Hello World` for sure.
+4. Select the only thing available: the `Hello World` TextView on the screen to check if its content is `Hello World` for sure.
 As you can see it has automatically detected all the fields in the **Edit Assertion** section.
 Looks good, click on **Save Assertion**.

 ![addedassertion](images/uitest/Record_Your_Test_3.png)

-Click **Ok** and close the popup window in which you can see your assertion list.
+5. Click **Ok** and close the popup window in which you can see your assertion list.
-Finally it will ask for a class name with which a java file will be created and in which your test code will be generated.
-You need end up having something like this:
+6. Finally it will ask for a class name with which a java file will be created and in which your test code similar to this will be generated:

 ![uiresult](images/uitest/MainActivityTest_java_-_project_-____Desktop_androidtutor_project_6.png)

-Now you can run your UI test by selecting `connectedAndroidTest` from the gradle console or by running `./gradlew connectedAndroidTest` in terminal.
+7. Now you can run your UI test by selecting `connectedAndroidTest` from the gradle console or by running `./gradlew connectedAndroidTest` in terminal.

 ![uiterminal](images/uitest/1__bash_7.png)

-The generated reports are available under `PROJECT_ROOT_PATH/app/build/reports/androidTests/connected/index.html` path.
-To see how a test report looks like if successful/failed, check the end of the **Unit Test** section above.
+8. The generated reports are available under the `PROJECT_ROOT_PATH/app/build/reports/androidTests/connected/index.html` path.
+To see what a test report looks like if successful/failed, check the end of the **Unit Test** section above.

-## Store your code on one of the source control services
+## Store your code on one of the version control services

-We use Github in this tutorial.
-To be able to do this, you will need a fully configured git and a basic knowledge of using a terminal (of the couple of commands that we will run).
+GitHub is used in this tutorial.
+You will need a fully configured git and a basic knowledge of using a terminal (the couple of commands that we will run).
 Should you need it, check out this great tutorial: [Adding an existing project to GitHub using the command line](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line)

-What you need to push to the repository is the content of the project's root directory.
+1. Push the content of the project's root directory to the repository.
 You will have a structure similar to this:

 ![files](images/projectstructure.png)

-After you've run these commands:
+2. Run these commands:

 ```
 cd "to the project root path"